Morning, Thursday, 15th October 2020

 THIS EVENT IS CPD CERTIFIED

-This conference focuses on next steps for raising the quality of health and social care in Wales.
+This conference focuses on next steps for raising the quality of health and social care in Wales, with sessions looking at:

 - The future for inspection and regulation; and